mathewgomas-alfred/mathewgomas.io/user_manual/templates.rst

 DSLR templates
 ~~~~~~~~~~~~~~

-These have some default size for photos
+These have some default size for photos:

 * Canon 55D
 * Canon 5DMK3